Key Takeaways

-If you’ve spent any time around crypto, you’ve probably heard people complain about Ethereum being slow or expensive.
-Polygon exists because of that problem, and it’s grown into one of the most important projects in Web3 because it tackles those pain points head-on.
+If you have spent any time around crypto, you have probably heard people complain about Ethereum being slow or expensive.
+Polygon exists because of that problem, and it has grown into one of the most important projects in Web3 because it tackles those pain points head-on.

 At its core, Polygon is a blockchain ecosystem built to help Ethereum scale.
 It makes transactions faster, cheaper, and easier to use without giving up Ethereum’s security or developer ecosystem.

-Polygon started as Matic Network back in 2017, and over time evolved into something much bigger: a full toolkit for building scalable, Ethereum-compatible blockchains.
-Today, Polygon isn’t just a “sidechain”; it’s an infrastructure for payments, DeFi, NFTs, stablecoins, and enterprise blockchain apps.
+Polygon started as Matic Network back in 2017 and over time evolved into something much bigger: a full toolkit for building scalable, Ethereum-compatible blockchains.
+Today, Polygon is not just a sidechain; it is an infrastructure for payments, DeFi, NFTs, stablecoins, and enterprise blockchain apps.

 The Problem Polygon Is Solving

-- Small payments often don’t make economic sense
+- Small payments often do not make economic sense.

 What Exactly Is Polygon?

-Polygon is best described as a Layer 2 scaling ecosystem.
+Polygon is best described as a Layer-2 scaling ecosystem.
+That means:

 Polygon supports multiple scaling approaches, including: